oofem/oofem.github.io/_posts/2024-05-25-mpm-introduction.md

 * u,w are variables (fileds), represented by _Variable_ class instances
 * $\left[ (\partial w)^T \sigma (\partial u)\right] $ and $\left[ (w)^Tt \right]$ are Terms, parametrized (to be evaluated) by u,w, represented by classes _BTSigmaTerm_ and _NTfTerm_ (derived from parent _Term_ class).

 When term is evaluated, the interpolations of the test and uknown fields as well as the element geometry are substituted.
-In our example, the approximations on the element level are $u^e=\sum N_u r_u$ and $w^e=\sum N_w r_w$.
+In the following notation, the approximations on the element level are expressed as $u^e=\sum N_u r_u$ and $w^e=\sum N_w r_w$.
 As this in general yields to a nonlinear system of equations, the term on left hand side evaluates
 * residual contribution for given element, esentially evaluating itself with all variables known.
 In our example this corresponds to evaluating $\int_\Omega^e (\partial N_w)^T\sigma(\partial N_u r_u)\ d\Omega^e$
 * its linearization, cooresponding in our case to $\int_\Omega^e (\partial N_w)^T \frac{\partial \sigma}{\partial \varepsilon} (\partial N_u)\ d\Omega^e$.